apauley/parallel-frequency/README.md

 It tries to implement parallel techniques from chapter 2 and 3 in [Simon Marlow's book](http://chimera.labs.oreilly.com/books/1230000000929/index.html).

-The frequency counter accepts a text file as input from the command-line, and then prints the frequency of each word and the frequency of each character.
+The frequency counter accepts a text file as input from the command-line, and then prints the frequency that each character occurs.

 ## Sample Text Files